 Diagnosis and Differential Diagnosis:

-Like adult MS, pediatric MS patients can be diagnosed following two demyelinating episodes localizing to distinct CNS regions that last more than 24 hours, are separated by greater than 30 days, and no other plausible explanations exists (4).
-Diseases to consider in the differential diagnosis include acute disseminated encephalomyelitis (ADEM) and neuromyelitis optica (NMO) (4).
+Like adult MS, pediatric MS patients can be diagnosed following two demyelinating episodes localizing to distinct CNS regions that last more than 24 hours, are separated by greater than 30 days, and no other plausible explanations exists (5).
+The diagnosis of MS may also be made with one attack who have objective clinical evidence of two or more lesions on MRI (6).
+Diseases to consider in the differential diagnosis include acute disseminated encephalomyelitis (ADEM) and neuromyelitis optica (NMO) (5).
 There are also other diseases to consider if specific signs or symptoms are present as follows:

 . . .
 Consider a systemic inflammatory disorder if other organ systems are involved, such as joints, kidney, lungs or skin (1).